kalejcamto/Network-Defense/README.md

  **21. Cryptography**
 We could encrypt a full hard disk drive.
-We could hide documents using stegonography for infosec attach prevention.
+We could hide documents using stegonography for infosec attach prevention with tools like J Stag, F5 or one of the other DCT steganography tools.
 Windows server can install Tool>Hackingtools>silenteye-0.4.1-win32 Linux files can be hidden with password: apt-get update